 - Increase student engagement

-- Bring meaning to math by showing how math is present in the real world
+- Bring meaning to math by showing how math is present in the real world (learn more about real world math)

 - Present a math concept or skill in a different way